 From your favorite course, Amazon products, and must-have tools for your online business, an affiliate landing page is essential for every blogger, service provider, coach, and other online business owners.

+You cannot have an article about the most important website pages without mentioning affiliate landing pages!
 Affiliate landing pages are exactly how they sound: a convenient page to direct curious visitors to as they read your newsletter, blog, or website pages.

 In January 2022, I took By Sophia Lee’s Perfecting Blogging & Perfecting Pinterest courses (which both come in a convenient, discounted bundle, too).
 I’d been itching to blog for a while, so I scoured YouTube for help.